ohoopes/Send_Emails/README.md

 ### Filling an Email Template

 You can fill an email template with dynamic content using the `fill_email_template` function.
+To do this, you can create an email in Outlook and include variables to replace inside double hash marks within the email body (e.g., `##param_name##`).
+You can include a table too if you include `##table_placeholder##` in your email body.

 Here’s an example:

 ```python
 from Send_Emails import fill_email_template, dataframe_to_html_with_style